schaduwen/gl703/README.md

 * gpu (proprietary drivers - cannot configure)
 * fan (loud, constantly spins up and down on silent mode)
 * lid (cannot disable outer lid led - scales with screen brightness)
-* material (opening it up will wear down the platic, aluminium lid catch scratches)
+* material (opening it up will wear down the plastic, aluminum lid catch scratches)

 Trash:
 * keyboard backlight led (blue is very dim)
 * BIOS (limited configuration options)
 * dust (advertised 'ADVANCED ANTI-DUST COOLING SYSTEM' is a lie)

-This is a personal opinion of the GL703GS after almost three years of service, and can differ from model to model.
+This is just an opinion of the GL703GS after almost three years of service, and can differ from model to model.

 Author's Notes
 --------------
 Feel free to nag me.
-I'm more than willing to help and answer questions -20 March 2021.
+I'm more than willing to help and answer questions.

-Schaduwen
+Schaduwen -22 March 2021